Munirabad

-Munirabad, also called Huligi, is a Town in the Koppal district in the Indian state of Karnataka.
+Munirabad, also called Huligi, is a town in the Koppal district in the Indian state of Karnataka.

 Demographics

 According to the 2001 Indian census, Munirabad had a population of 8,113.
 12% of inhabitants were under 6.
 Males constituted 51% of the population.
 Munirabad had an average literacy rate of 75%, considerably higher than the national average of 59.5%.
 Male literacy surpassed that of females, at 82% compared to 68%.

 Economy

 Munirabad's economy is primarily industrial.

 Geography

-Munirabad is situated at Tungabhadra Dam, known for its Independence Day celebration's and Park's.
+Munirabad is situated at Tungabhadra Dam, known for its Independence Day celebrations and Parks.

 Munirabad Dam also has "Lake view" and "Pampavana Garden".

 Munirabad is situated near to Hosapete.

 The two banks to Tungabhadra Dam are TB Dam and Munirabad Dam.

 Munirabad comes besides National Highway 67 (NH 67, previously National Highway 63), on way to Hospet - Koppal.

 Facilities

-Munirabad Dam is a project area that includes Japan style Garden - Pampavana, High-level Canal, Low-level Canal, school's, GOVT General hospital, and Indra-bhavan.
+Munirabad Dam is a project area that includes a Japan style Garden - Pampavana, High-level Canal, Low-level Canal, school's, GOVT General hospital, and Indra-bhavan.
 The Munirabad project area also contains offices of different departments such as Irrigation Department, KPTCl, kPCL, and PWD and Horticulture departments, Guest Houses, Dhabas around Area, and Vishweshraya Function hall.

 Munirabad has a power generating station from KPCL and is called Powerhouse.

 Places of worship include Ganesha Temple, Banni Mahankali Temple, Mosques, Church, and the Hanuman Temple.